To best engage the contacts who you've collected from Retention.com, you will need to set up a specific welcome flow for them.

 Note: You can use your current unengaged segment criteria to create a Retention Unengaged segment.
 Your Unengaged segment DOES NOT automatically suppress profiles.
 You will need to suppress those profiles on a regular basis as a part of your list-cleansing practices.

 This flow acts as a funnel that you can use to determine which contacts you want to keep engaging with.
 Doing that will keep your deliverability in check.

 From inside your email service provider account, follow these steps:

-1. Clone your existing Welcome Flow and change the Flow Trigger to “Resolve List.”
-Remember: “Resolve List” will only appear after the integration is complete.
+1. Clone your existing Welcome Flow and change the Flow Trigger to "when they subscribe to Retention."
+Remember: "Retention" will only appear after the integration is complete.
 If it has not been integrated yet, simply clone the flow as it is without changing the Flow Trigger—and then make the necessary adjustments.

 2. Adjust your content.
 Your flow should contain three to five emails, and its content should reflect the fact that the contacts did not sign up for your list.
 These contacts are lower-intent customers, so it would be beneficial to add a special offer or discount for them, as well.
 (See the section below, "What to send your contacts," for more information and examples.)